buildbot/buildbot/master/docs/manual/configuration/tests/steps.rst

     .. py:method:: expect_commands(*commands)

-        :param commands: A list of commands that are expected to be run (a subclass of :class:`buildbot.test.expect.Expect`).
+        :param commands: A list of commands that are expected to be run (a subclass of :class:`buildbot.test.steps.Expect`).

         Sets up an expectation of step sending the given commands to worker.